openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 Both the Wallet and the Verifier:

-* MUST support at least one of the Credential format profiles and protocol extensions defined in (#vc_profiles).
+* MUST support at least one of the Credential format profiles and protocol extensions defined in (#vc_sd_jwt_profile).

 ## OpenID for Verifiable Presentations via Redirects